 W. Thomas Soeldner

-Tom studied Bowen Family Systems Theory and application with Dr. Edwin Friedman in 1995-96, and thereafter has continued to study with the Center for Family Process, which Friedman established in the Washington DC area.
+Tom studied Bowen Family Systems Theory and application with Dr. Edwin Friedman in 1995-96, and thereafter continued to study with the Center for Family Process, which Friedman established in the Washington DC area, for fourteen years.
 Tom has participated in conferences and seminars with Dr. Michael Kerr and Daniel Papero of The Bowen Center for the Study of the Family at Georgetown University, other practitioners of Bowen Theory offered by Living Systems in Vancouver, British Columbia, Canada, and Leadership in Ministry in Colorado Springs, Colorado.
 He is also certified to teach Healthy Congregations courses.
-For the past 17 years has had a private practice of personal coaching and organizational consulting.
+For the past 20 years has had a private practice of personal coaching and organizational consulting.

 Tom also served overseas in Southern Africa for ten years with the Evangelical Lutheran Church in South Africa, the Methodist Church of Southern Africa, and the Evangelical Lutheran Church in the Republic of Namibia.
 He worked in various capacities with those organizations: mission developer, community organizer and educator, seminary lecturer, and translator of worship materials.